DivineAlways/TechCEO/README.md

 ## Features

 - **Web Scraping:** Uses Playwright to scrape the content of any tool's URL.
-- **AI Content Generation:** Leverages the Gemini 1.5 Flash model to generate detailed and well-structured content.
+- **AI Content Generation:** Leverages the Gemini 2.5 Pro model to generate detailed and well-structured content.
 - **Template-Based:** The entire blog post structure is controlled by a clean, easy-to-edit template (`plan.md`).
 - **WordPress-Compatible CSV:** The script generates a CSV file (`_post.csv`) for each tool that is formatted to be uploaded directly using the WordPress importer.